 - Employers / Business Travelers

 IMG also has other travel insurance options for seniors who wish to travel to China.
-For more information, we recommend you to visit their website directly and contact them for up-to-date information.
+For more information, you can request a quote by clicking the link below.

 What should I do when I need medical assistance?

 [Disclaimer: We don’t work for an insurance company and these are just general guidelines.
 You should always talk with an operator of the insurance company from whom you purchased a policy to be sure of what to do].

 Carry your insurance policy information with you

 First of all, I suggest you have your insurance provider’s emergency phone number and policy number (you’ll get the info as soon as you purchase a health insurance plan) saved on your phone.

 If you can call your insurance company yourself – for instance, in the case you’re the victim of food poisoning – then do so before going to the hospital because, if you go to the “wrong” hospital, the insurance may not cover your expenses.
 Also, some hospitals will only accept cash.